PaddiM8/luno-lei/content/word-building/index.md

 the noun form of a gradiency suffix is used.

-Objectification generalises a word.

 #### Suffix
 `-lo`

 #### Example
-ike - moderately sized
+ikeve - small
-ikelo - size
+ikelo - a small thing

 ## Abstractification